 Maritime Archaeology at the University of West Florida is dedicated to the preservation of submerged cultural resources in northwest Florida and the southeastern United States.
 The program kicked off its initial field season in 1997 with the excavation of the Emanuel Point Ship in partnership with the Florida Bureau of Archaeological Research.
 Currently, maritime archaeologists Dr. John Bratten and Greg Cook direct field investigations and conduct research with the assistance of the students of UWF.
-Projects have provided students from all over the United States and Canada with opportunities in underwater archaeology through field schools, directed studies, and archaeology courses.
+Projects have provided students from all over the United States and Canada with opportunities in maritime archaeology through field schools, directed studies, and archaeology courses.
 Senior level graduate student field school directors often receive funding assistance.
 Five flags have flown over Pensacola, creating an intricate historical record.
 The bay is rich with resources recounting this diverse cultural heritage.

 Elmina African Shipwreck Research